By Roy Stevenson

 Look at the ads.
 This is especially important for travel magazines.
-Travel magazines sell advertising to destinations they’re writing about in the articles.
+Travel magazines sell advertising to destinations mentioned in their articles.
 Often you’ll read an article and see an ad about that place somewhere within the magazine.
 If there’s an ad about a destination that doesn’t have a story, it may be an opportunity to pitch a story about that place.

 Once you’ve determined that a magazine is a good fit for your story idea, go to the writer’s guidelines.

-Now that you have a list of your “targets”, it’s time to create and send out your query letter.
+Once you have a list of your target magazines, it’s time to create and send out your query letters.

-A query letter is your sales pitch.
-It’s your primary tool to sell articles, to convince an editor you have a good story idea.
+Your query letter is your sales pitch.
+It’s your primary tool to sell articles, and to convince an editor you have a good story idea.

 Entire books have been dedicated to the finer details of the query letter.
 It's a popular topic because it's so vital to your success.

 I've written The Complete Guide to Query Letters for Travel Writers.
 I’ve included 20 actual query letters in my book that worked for me and helped me sell travel stories in a variety of different publications and genres.

 It’s important to know how to write a well crafted and compelling query letter.
 It helps the editor decide whether your story idea is a good fit for his or her magazine - and buy your articles.

 Even if you do everything else right, your query letters are what sell your stories.
 Your query letters are your sales tools.
 So it’s crucial that you get them right.